Mrz-creator/hassio-ihost-addon-z/hassio-ihost-silabs-multiprotocol/README.md

 ## About

 This add-on allows you to use Zigbee and OpenThread protocol simultaneous on a single Silicon Labs based radio.
 The radio needs the RCP Multi-PAN firmware installed to support multiple IEEE 802.15.4 Personal Area Networks (PAN).
-The addon has been tested with EFR32 Series 2 based radios.
+The addon is modified based on the Silicon Labs Multiprotocol Addon and has been successfully tested on the SONOFF ZBDongle-E.

 [armv7-shield]: https://img.shields.io/badge/armv7-yes-green.svg
 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg